Probate Q&A Series

 North Carolina handles probate based on domicile.
 Your spouse’s primary estate — personal property, bank accounts, and intangible assets — goes through probate in the county where they lived.
 Chapter 28A of the North Carolina General Statutes governs this process.
 In most cases:

-• The executor (or personal representative) files the will (if one exists) and a petition with the clerk of superior court.
+• The executor (or personal representative) files the will (if one exists) and an application or petition with the clerk of superior court.

 • If there is no will, you follow North Carolina’s intestacy rules under N.C.
 Gen. Stat. § 28A-2-1.

-• The court issues letters testamentary (for a will) or letters of administration (if no will).
+• The clerk issues letters testamentary (for a will) or letters of administration (if no will).
 Those letters grant authority to settle debts, sell assets, and distribute property.

 2. Ancillary Probate for South Carolina Real Estate

 Ancillary probate handles out-of-state real estate.
-South Carolina law requires you open a separate estate there.
+South Carolina law generally requires a separate probate proceeding there to administer South Carolina real property.
 To start ancillary probate, you typically:

-• Obtain certified letters testamentary or letters of administration from North Carolina.
+• Obtain authenticated or certified copies of the domiciliary probate papers from North Carolina.

-• File those letters and a copy of the will (if any) with the South Carolina probate court where the property sits.
+• File the required authenticated copies of the will and appointment documents with the South Carolina probate court where the property sits.

 • Follow South Carolina’s ancillary administration rules to sell or transfer the real estate.